 Katherine Kuchenbecker, associate professor, Departments of Mechanical Engineering and Applied Mechanics and Computer and Information Science, School of Engineering and Applied Science

 Nick Parrotta, coordinator of Instructional Laboratories, School of Engineering and Applied Science

 The School of Engineering and Applied Science is opening a new additive manufacturing facility.
 Commonly known as "3-D Printing," this futuristic technique has captured the popular imagination.
 Faculty and staff will talk about how it works and how it can advance research in a variety of disciplines, through rapid prototyping and iterative design processes.

 Tuesday, Oct.
 7 - PENN SCIENCE CAFĂ‰ (Cancelled due to unforseen circumstances - we hope to be able to offer this at a future time)

 Founding Research Science, World Well-Being Project

 Social media represents an unprecedented opportunity for psychology researchers, providing a wide window into people's thoughts and feelings as they share them with the world.
 An interdisciplinary team has analyzed public Twitter streams, correlating them with geographic health data, showing that the emotional language that people use is a better overall predictor of heart disease than traditional metrics, such as smoking or obesity rates.

 "Ancient Divination and Modern Intuition: A Cognitive History"

-Professor Struck will examine ancient accounts of predicting the future from oracles, omens, and dreams and compare them with modern accounts by cognitive scientists of our abilities to know things in sometimes mysterious ways.
-Struck claims that these are parallel attempts to plumb the depths of how powerful our own powers of knowing are.
+Professor Peter Struck will examine ancient accounts of predicting the future from oracles, omens, and dreams and compare them with modern accounts by cognitive scientists of our abilities to know things in sometimes mysterious ways.
+Professor Struck says that these are parallel attempts to plumb the depths of how powerful our own powers of knowing are.

 Tuesday, Nov.
 11 - PENN SCIENCE CAFĂ‰